nikitadan4pi/BThack-1.20.4/README.md

 <details>
     <summary>How do I change the language BThack uses?</summary>

-  > Use the settings in the `Language` module, which is under the CLIENT category. <p>
+  > Use the settings in the `ClientSetting` module, which is under the CLIENT category. <p>
   > **There are languages to choose from:** EN, RU, PL.
 </details>